n0land0/rock-paper-scissors/README.md

 # Rock, Paper, Scissors!

-Rock, Paper, Scissors is a web app that allows users to... .
+Rock, Paper, Scissors is a web app that allows users to play one of two different versions of the game against a computer opponent.

 ## Installation